jtorske/WildlifeRescueScheduleGenerator/README.md

 Tests if an IllegalArgumentException is thrown when providing an invalid (negative) duration to the ScheduledTask constructor.
 ### testScheduledTaskConstructorInvalidAnimalCount
 Tests if an IllegalArgumentException is thrown when providing an invalid (negative) animal count to the ScheduledTask constructor.
+### testSelectAnimals
+Tests if the correct list of animals is retrieved from the database.
+It checks the size of the returned list, ensuring it contains the expected number of animal objects.
+It also verifies that the nickname of a specific animal in the list is as expected.
+### testSelectTasks
+Tests if the correct list of medical tasks is retrieved from the database.
+It checks the size of the returned list, ensuring it contains the expected number of MedicalTask objects.
+### testSelectTreatments
+Tests if the correct list of treatments is retrieved from the database.
+It checks the size of the returned list, ensuring it contains the expected number of Treatment objects.